manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Basic_usage.md

 ### match_all

-"match_all" accepts an empty object and returns documents from the index without any text matching.
-It is similar to the same query used in Elasticsearch.
+"match_all" accepts an empty object and returns documents from the table without performing any attribute filtering or full-text matching.
 Alternatively, you can just omit the `query` clause in the request which will have the same effect.

 ```json
 "query":